federicocestau/Generative-Adversarial-Networks-GAN-/README.md

 3. Once we reach the output layer, the discriminator decides whether the sample is real or fake (generated).

-In summary, the discriminator is no different from a standard neural network classification model.
+The discriminator is no different from a standard neural network classification model.

 To summarize: We want to train the generator G such that it will produce the results for the discriminator D so that D won’t be able to distinguish between z, vectors inputs from the Generator, and X. Creating Fake images by the Generator Model as similar as the real ones.
 So the optimal state of D will be P(x)=0.5.